calantha168/usv-social-communication-platform/project_2_statistical_engine/README.md

 This engine is designed to address questions such as:

-- Do different **genotypes** exhibit distinct vocalization patterns?
+- Do interaction sessions with different **genotype compositions** (e.g., WT–WT vs WT–KO) differ in vocal behavior?
-- How does vocal behavior vary **within and across individual mice**?
+- Do **sex compositions** (MM, MF, FF) influence vocal duration or frequency?
-- Which acoustic features differ most strongly across experimental groups?
+- Which acoustic features (e.g., duration, frequency) show the strongest differences across dyad types?
-- Are observed effects robust at the **mouse (experimental unit) level**, rather than driven by call counts?
+- Are observed effects robust at the **session level**, rather than driven by call counts?
 - How do results change when additional contextual variables are introduced or inferred?

 ---

 ## Input Data

-Project 2 consumes a **canonical, analysis-ready call-level dataset** produced upstream in Project 1 (Phase 1.0).
+Project 2 consumes a **canonical, analysis-ready call-level dataset** produced upstream in **Project 1 (Phase 1.0)**.

-**Input characteristics:**
+### Input Characteristics
 - One row per detected call
 - Schema-validated and metadata-joined
 - No statistical aggregation applied
 - Stored in a columnar format (e.g., Parquet)

-Contextual variables (e.g., social target, condition, arena state) are **optional** and may be added later without altering the core inference framework.
+Contextual variables (e.g., condition, arena state) are **optional** and may be added later without altering the inference framework.

 > Project 2 does **not** ingest raw Excel outputs directly.